Quantum-Enhanced Microscope Doubles Resolution

 Newswise — Using a “spooky” phenomenon of quantum physics, Caltech researchers have discovered a way to double the resolution of light microscopes.

-In a paper appearing in the journal Nature Communications, a team led by Lihong Wang, Bren Professor of Medical Engineering and Electrical Engineering, shows the achievement of a leap forward in microscopy through what is known as quantum entanglement.
-Quantum entanglement is a phenomenon in which two particles are linked such that the state of one particle is tied to the state of the other particle regardless of whether the particles are anywhere near each other.
-Albert Einstein famously referred to quantum entanglement as “spooky action at a distance” because it could not be explained by his relativity theory.
+The journal Nature Communications has published a paper by a team led by Lihong Wang, Bren Professor of Medical Engineering and Electrical Engineering, demonstrating a significant advancement in microscopy through the use of quantum entanglement.
+Quantum entanglement is a phenomenon where two particles are linked, causing the state of one particle to affect the state of the other, regardless of their proximity.
+This concept, referred to as "spooky action at a distance" by Albert Einstein, was unexplainable by his theory of relativity.

-According to quantum theory, any type of particle can be entangled.
-In the case of Wang’s new microscopy technique, dubbed quantum microscopy by coincidence (QMC), the entangled particles are photons.
-Collectively, two entangled photons are known as a biphoton, and, importantly for Wang’s microscopy, they behave in some ways as a single particle that has double the momentum of a single photon.
+Quantum theory suggests that any type of particle can be entangled, and in the case of Lihong Wang's new microscopy technique, known as quantum microscopy by coincidence (QMC), the entangled particles are photons.
+When two photons are entangled, they form a biphoton, which behaves similarly to a single particle with twice the momentum of a single photon.
+This is an essential feature of Wang's microscopy technique.

-Since quantum mechanics says that all particles are also waves, and that the wavelength of a wave is inversely related to the momentum of the particle, particles with larger momenta have smaller wavelengths.
-So, because a biphoton has double the momentum of a photon, its wavelength is half that of the individual photons.
+In accordance with quantum mechanics, particles can be described as waves, and their wavelength is inversely proportional to their momentum.
+Particles with larger momentum have shorter wavelengths.
+As a biphoton has twice the momentum of a photon, its wavelength is half the size of the individual photons.

-This is key to how QMC works.
-A microscope can only image the features of an object whose minimum size is half the wavelength of light used by the microscope.
-Reducing the wavelength of that light means the microscope can see even smaller things, which results in increased resolution.
+Indeed, the shorter the wavelength of the light used by a microscope, the higher its resolution.
+This is because a microscope can only distinguish details in an object that are separated by a distance greater than the wavelength of the light used.
+In QMC, the use of entangled photons with half the wavelength of individual photons allows for imaging of much smaller features than traditional microscopy, resulting in higher resolution images.

-Quantum entanglement is not the only way to reduce the wavelength of light being used in a microscope.
-Green light has a shorter wavelength than red light, for example, and purple light has a shorter wavelength than green light.
-But due to another quirk of quantum physics, light with shorter wavelengths carries more energy.
-So, once you get down to light with a wavelength small enough to image tiny things, the light carries so much energy that it will damage the items being imaged, especially living things such as cells.
-This is why ultraviolet (UV) light, which has a very short wavelength, gives you a sunburn.
+Although quantum entanglement is one way to reduce the wavelength of light in microscopy, it is not the only method.
+For instance, green light has a shorter wavelength than red light, while purple light has a shorter wavelength than green light.
+However, as per another peculiarity of quantum physics, light with shorter wavelengths contains more energy.
+Consequently, when the light's wavelength becomes small enough to observe tiny objects, it carries so much energy that it can harm the imaged items, including living cells.
+This is why exposure to ultraviolet (UV) light, which has a very short wavelength, can result in sunburn.

 QMC gets around this limit by using biphotons that carry the lower energy of longer-wavelength photons while having the shorter wavelength of higher-energy photons.